Feasting at Farmer Girl

 Lyons restaurant’s eclectic, pleasing cuisine.

 The space is now named Farmer Girl, and one gifted person is in charge.
-Tim Payne, who ran Terroir on Longmont’s Main Street, is the chef at Farmer Girl, which calls itself a “community bistro.”
+Tim Payne, who ran Terroir on Longmont’s Main Street, is the owner/chef at Farmer Girl, which calls itself a “community bistro.”
 The decorative touches are fewer, as are the communal tables.
 But it has the same congenial vibe.
 Its motto is “local, sustainable food with soul.”
 Coming up later this month is the first dinner at the Lyons Farmette, a local artisanal farm.
 The good news for restaurant, farm and the Lyons Arts and Humanities Commission, for which it is a fundraiser, is that it is sold out.

 Long-time friends from New Jersey were coming to Estes Park for a wedding, we agreed to meet in the middle for dinner, and that meant Lyons and Farmer Girl.
 The simple menu lists seven each of small and large plates, plus a nice wine selection and other beverages and a couple of desserts.
 These change with availability of ingredients.